RubyRaven6/rubys-patchsite/README.md

 - Pokémon Recordkeepers by Turtleye and hedara
 - Inkwell by Unfolding and Egg
 - Pokémon TWO by Shahar
-- Pokémon: The Unown King by Nicolavs Aqvae
-- Pokémon: Spirits of the Storm
+- Pokémon Spirits of the Storm by Kumatora and PrinceFluff
-- Pokémon: Anomaly Forest
+- Pokémon Fire of Sky by Teon

 ### Team Aqua Romhacking Competition 2024
 - Pokémon SpinSpinSpin by purrfectdoodle